About the Dashboard

 The dashboard identifies facilities located in disadvantaged communities (DACs).
 The definition of a DAC comes from the Climate & Economic Justice Screening Tool (CEJST).
 The definition includes qualifying DACs and any “census tract that is completely surrounded by disadvantaged communities and is at or above the 50% percentile for low income”.
 CEJST is the primary tool for guiding Justice40 investments.
 Version 1.0 of the Tool was released on November 22, 2022, and DACs are identified at a census tract level.
 Manufacturing facilities are geocoded and then matched with the CEJST census tracts.

 This dashboard includes data on a number of vehicle and battery components intended to provide greater detail for users.
+For facilities that operate multiple stages of the supply chain to produce a single product, only the most advanced product will be recorded under component category.
 These categories are subsets of the Manufacturing Focus categories.
 This data is drawn from company announcements and includes:

 - Battery Enclosures

 - Battery Trays

 - Control Units

 - Electrical Heaters